 Before I mention how the presentation impacts the webmaster and programmer, let me briefly summarize some of the salient points from that talk.
 Note that what follows is my own interpretation of his message, with my own words and clarifications, based on a vague memory of a video of the talk and coloured by my experience running thesitewizard.com.
 It is by no means a comprehensive summary but merely a distillation of the points pertinent to this discussion.

-Many of us labour under the impression that providing customers with a wide selection of products of a certain type increases customer satisfaction.
+Many of us labour ("labor" in US English) under the impression that providing customers with a wide selection of products of a certain type increases customer satisfaction.
 After all, we think, if we provide them with 200 brands of peanut butter, they are more likely to find a brand that suits their taste.
 Schwatz cites surveys done in supermarkets that showed the reverse.
 When customers were presented with a huge selection of brands of a certain item, fewer customers bought the item than when fewer brands were displayed.
 The wide selection led to a paralysis of choice — the customers could not decide which brand to choose.
 As a result, they went away without choosing any.

 Schwatz also cited a study that showed that when presented with many choices, where making a choice required juggling many complex criteria, people often subconsciously simplified the criteria by focusing on one.
 The criterion they chose was often the wrong one.

 When people have more choices, they expect more, because they expect that they will be able to choose the exact item that meets their needs perfectly.
 As a result, when more choices are given for a product, the chances of dissatisfaction with the product is higher.
 When no choice is offered, people either have no expectations or their expectations are lowered.
 I suspect they probably figured that since they had no choice but to get that particular item, it was unlikely to be perfect.
 They thus prepared themselves to accept a product that was merely "good enough".